-Women with Disabilities ACT (WWDACT) is Disabled Person’s Organisation (DPO) that practices systemic advocacy on behalf of women, girls, feminine identifying, and non-binary people with disabilities in the ACT.
+Women with Disabilities ACT (WWDACT) is a Disabled Person’s Organisation (DPO) that practices systemic advocacy on behalf of women, girls, feminine identifying, and non-binary people with disabilities in the ACT.
 We follow a human rights philosophy, based on the Convention on the Rights of Persons with Disabilities (CRPD) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

-Systemic Advocacy aims to create a more inclusive community through changes to legislation, policy, and practices.
+Systemic advocacy aims to create a more inclusive community through changes to legislation, policy, and practices.
 WWDACT uses systemic advocacy to protect and enforce the rights and interests of women* with disabilities in the ACT.

 Our members provide us with knowledge based in lived experience which helps us to: